The Marine Regions Forum:

 Governance at the regional level allows customized management strategies geared towards the specific environmental and socioeconomic circumstances of each region.
-National actions can be coordinated at the regional level, assisting States in meeting global commitments and realising sustainable development.
+National actions can be coordinated at the regional level, assisting States in meeting global commitments, and realising sustainable development.
 In addition, the regional level can be more flexible and can set more ambitious goals than the global level.

-The Marine Regions Forum is a unique dialogue platform that:
+The current focus of the Marine Regions Forum is two-fold: